kevinkochatt/ASRock-B460M-ITX-AC-Hackintosh/README.md

 - Fixing USB 3.0 on 400 series controller with updated fork of XHCIUnsupported.kext
 - Correct USB mapping (including front IO)
 - Instant Wake (Use SSDT-GPRW + plist patch)

+###### Special troubleshooting notes
-* I noticed my iGPU patch was different from other b460m itx/ac hackintoshes that could be related to displayport output, I do not have a displayport monitor so i cannot verify any issues related to it.
+1. I noticed my iGPU patch was different from other b460m itx/ac hackintoshes that could be related to displayport output, I do not have a displayport monitor so i cannot verify any issues related to it.
+2. Including the nvmefix.kext on my system caused constant and random kernel panics at boot, requiring multiple boot loop cycles before entering macOS, so beware...
+I just removed it.

 #### Specifications
 - Storage: WD Black SN750 1TB PCIe SSD